muhammednagy/pipedrive-challenge/README.md

 errors checking, and security check

-it will also automatically build an image of the app and tag it if all the previous checks passed. the docker images will be deployed to the Google cloud containers registry. project id and service account are defined in repo secrets to ensure security of the key and ease of changing the project id or the service key without updating the code.
+it will also automatically build an image of the app and tag it if all the previous checks passed. the docker images will be deployed to the Google cloud containers registry. project id and service account are defined in repo secrets to ensure the security of the key and ease of changing the project id or the service key without updating the code.

 also, during the CI/CD process, we run a code quality check on the application also for possible performance issues and anti-patterns which brings huge value to the software process delivery along with the other checks mentioned earlier.
 ## Part III - The cloud
-* Ror running the checks on user gists I didn't have to use any ops related solution, but I used golang built-in schedulers. a function that would get all users and then fetch their gists then make activities in Pipedrive every 3 hours.
+* For running the checks on user gists I didn't have to use any ops related solution, but I used golang built-in schedulers. a function that would get all users and then fetch their gists then make activities in Pipedrive every 3 hours.

 * The docker image is following the builder pattern where we build on one container then run from another container.